 Stakeholder Collaboration and Communication: Effective data stewardship involves collaboration with various stakeholders, including IT, business units, and external partners.
 Stewards act as a bridge between these groups, ensuring clear communication and understanding of data-related matters.

-Training and Education: Data stewards often lead initiatives to educate and train staff on data best practices, policies, and tools.
+Training and Education: Data stewards often lead initiatives to educate and train staff on best practices in Data Governance, policies, and tools.
 This empowers employees to make informed decisions and fosters a culture of data literacy within the organization.

 These foundational elements set the stage for effective data stewardship.
 As we look towards the future, these principles remain relevant but must adapt to accommodate emerging technologies like AI, reshaping the role of data stewards in the process.